 Because of time constraints in reviewing a large number of portfolios, it is best to send only your best work.

 Interviews are by invitation only:

-Interviews are not automatically granted to Film Program applicants.
 Only qualified candidates will be invited to campus for an interview.
-Those students invited for an interview will be notified via e-mail and will be required to log into their MyPurchase accounts to schedule an interview date and time and pay the non-refundable $46.50 interview fee online.
+Those students invited for an interview will be notified via e-mail and will be required to log into their MyPurchase accounts to schedule an interview date and time and pay the non-refundable $46.00 interview fee online.
 Students who do not have a MyPurchase account will be prompted to create one.
 Invited candidates should bring additional portfolio materials (e.g. slides, scripts, films, art work) that show their best work.
 Faculty members suggest that you bring two letters of recommendations (one artistic and one academic) to the interview as well.